Dipendi/Fullstack/README.md

 Frontend Application:
 ---------------------

-1. Angular folder contains the code for fronetend application wriitent using angular framework
+1. "angular" folder contains the code for fronetend application wriitent using angular framework

 2. This application has many components:
     - Welcome - should display all recipes submitted by all users